Marg Herder

 2000 - Now Created websites and managed the web presence for a variety of artists, musicians, not for profit organizations and businesses.
 For more about my web design work, please visit the CircleWebWorks website.

 2002 Worked as the Musical Director for the initial Indianapolis presentation of Julie Forrest Middleton's Winter Solstice Singing Ritual.
-I wrote short musical transition pieces to back some of the speaking parts and provide starting notes for the songs.
-These parts are available for download in the music area of this website.
+I wrote short musical transition pieces to back some of the speaking parts and provide starting notes for the songs, I still serve as the congregational song leader for the event, held each December.

-2005 Began crafting choral arrangements performed by the Indianapolis Women's Chorus.
+2005 Created som choral arrangements performed by the Indianapolis Women's Chorus.

 back to top